 ✅ | ✅ | ❌ |

 The mic is also great, meaning two-way conversations are easy to hold.
+There is no siren, however.

-I experienced significant audio feedback when I had the viewing device near the camera with audio on, even after just a few seconds, though this isn’t exactly surprising given the powerful speaker and mic.
+I experienced significant audio feedback when I had the viewing device near the camera with audio on, even after just a few seconds, though this isn’t surprising given the powerful speaker and mic.
 Audio can be turned off at any time, and clips don’t have to be recorded with sound.

 Cost